truerustyy/wcreddump/README.md

 ### About tool
 On one hand, sam dumping tools are widely used, but surprisingly not much automated.
-On the other hand, WINHELLO pin dumping tool barely exists.
+On the other hand, WINHELLO pin dumping tools barely exists.
 This simple and lightweight python script is made to automate the process of credentials dumping for both of these cases.

 ### Requirements